hickory-dns/hickory-dns/README.md

 # Status:

+## Client

 Using the client should be safe.
 The client is currently hardcoded to a 5 second, timeout.
-I'll make this configurable if people ask for that, but this allows me to move on.
+I'll make this configurable if people ask for that, please file a request for any features.
 Please send feedback!
 It currently does not cache responses, if this is a feature you'd like earlier rather than later, post a request.
-The validation of DNSSec is complete, but negative responses are not yet.
+The validation of DNSSec is complete including NSEC.
+As of now NSEC3 is broken, and it's not clear at this point that it will be supported.

-The plan is to support NSEC3 primarily, but allow NSEC records to be validated.
+## Server

 The server code is complete, the daemon supports IPv4 and IPv6, UDP and TCP.
 There currently is no way to limit TCP and AXFR operations, so it is still not